pranjal9424/DP/README.md

 Trie	Implement a Phone Directory
 Trie	Print unique rows in a given boolean matrix

+Dynamic Programming

-Dynamic Programming	Coin ChangeProblem
+ 	1  Coin ChangeProblem
-Dynamic Programming	Knapsack Problem
+ 	2  Knapsack Problem
+ 	3  Binomial CoefficientProblem
+ 	4  Permutation CoefficientProblem
-Dynamic Programming	Binomial CoefficientProblem Dynamic Programming	Permutation CoefficientProblem Dynamic Programming	Program for nth Catalan Number Dynamic Programming	  Chain Multiplication
+ 	5  Program for nth Catalan Number
+ 	6  Chain Multiplication
-Dynamic Programming	Edit Distance
+ 	7  Edit Distance
-Dynamic Programming	Subset Sum Problem
+ 	8  Subset Sum Problem
-Dynamic Programming	Friends Pairing Problem
+ 	9  Friends Pairing Problem
-Dynamic Programming	Gold Mine Problem
+ 	10 Gold Mine Problem
-Dynamic Programming	Assembly Line SchedulingProblem Dynamic Programming	Painting the Fenceproblem
+ 	11 Assembly Line SchedulingProblem
+ 	12 Painting the Fenceproblem
-Dynamic Programming	Maximize The Cut Segments
+ 	13 Maximize The Cut Segments
-Dynamic Programming	Longest Common Subsequence
+ 	14 Longest Common Subsequence
-Dynamic Programming	Longest Repeated Subsequence Dynamic Programming	Longest Increasing Subsequence Dynamic Programming	Space Optimized Solution of LCS Dynamic Programming	LCS (Longest Common Subsequence) of three strings Dynamic Programming	Maximum Sum Increasing Subsequence Dynamic Programming	Count all subsequences having product less than K Dynamic Programming	Longest subsequence such that difference between adjacent is one Dynamic Programming	Maximum subsequence sum such that no three are consecutive Dynamic Programming	Egg Dropping Problem
+ 	15 Longest Repeated Subsequence
+ 	16 Longest Increasing Subsequence
+ 	17 Space Optimized Solution of LCS
+ 	18 LCS (Longest Common Subsequence) of three strings 19 Maximum Sum Increasing Subsequence
+ 	20 Count all subsequences having product less than K 21 Longest subsequence such that difference between adjacent is one 22 Maximum subsequence sum such that no three are consecutive 23 Egg Dropping Problem
-Dynamic Programming	Maximum Length Chain of Pairs Dynamic Programming	Maximum size square sub-matrix with all 1s Dynamic Programming	Maximum sum of pairs with specific difference Dynamic Programming	Min Cost PathProblem
+ 	24 Maximum Length Chain of Pairs
+ 	25 Maximum size square sub-matrix with all 1s
+ 	26 Maximum sum of pairs with specific difference
+ 	27 Min Cost PathProblem
-Dynamic Programming	Maximum difference of zeros and ones in binary string Dynamic Programming	Minimum number of jumps to reach end Dynamic Programming	Minimum cost to fill given weight in a bag Dynamic Programming	Minimum removals from array to make max –min <= K Dynamic Programming	Longest Common Substring
+ 	28 Maximum difference of zeros and ones in binary string 29 Minimum number of jumps to reach end
+ 	30 Minimum cost to fill given weight in a bag
+ 	31 Minimum removals from array to make max –min <= K 32 Longest Common Substring
-Dynamic Programming	Count number of ways to reacha given score in a game Dynamic Programming	Count Balanced Binary Trees of Height h Dynamic Programming	LargestSum Contiguous Subarray [V>V>V>V IMP ] Dynamic Programming	Smallest sum contiguous subarray Dynamic Programming	Unbounded Knapsack (Repetition of items allowed) Dynamic Programming	Word Break Problem
+ 	33 Count number of ways to reacha given score in a game 34 Count Balanced Binary Trees of Height h
+ 	35 LargestSum Contiguous Subarray [V>V>V>V IMP ]
+ 	36 Smallest sum contiguous subarray
+ 	37 Unbounded Knapsack (Repetition of items allowed) 38 Word Break Problem
-Dynamic Programming	Largest Independent Set Problem Dynamic Programming	Partition problem
+ 	39 Largest Independent Set Problem
+ 	40 Partition problem
-Dynamic Programming	Longest Palindromic Subsequence Dynamic Programming	Count All Palindromic Subsequence in a given String Dynamic Programming	Longest Palindromic Substring Dynamic Programming	Longest alternating subsequence Dynamic Programming	Weighted Job Scheduling
+ 	50 Longest Palindromic Subsequence
+ 	51 Count All Palindromic Subsequence in a given String 52 Longest Palindromic Substring
+ 	53 Longest alternating subsequence
+ 	54 Weighted Job Scheduling
-Dynamic Programming	Coin game winner where every player has three choices Dynamic Programming	Count Derangements (Permutation such that no element appears in its original position) [ IMPORTANT ] Dynamic Programming	Maximum profit by buying and selling a share at most twice [ IMP ] Dynamic Programming	Optimal Strategy for a Game Dynamic Programming	Optimal Binary Search Tree
+ 	55 Coin game winner where every player has three choices 56 Count Derangements (Permutation such that no element appears in its original position) [ IMPORTANT ] 57 Maximum profit by buying and selling a share at most twice [ IMP ] 58 Optimal Strategy for a Game
+ 	59 Optimal Binary Search Tree
+ 	60 Palindrome PartitioningProblem
-Dynamic Programming	Palindrome PartitioningProblem Dynamic Programming	Word Wrap Problem
+ 	61 Word Wrap Problem
-Dynamic Programming	Mobile Numeric Keypad Problem [ IMP ] Dynamic Programming	Boolean Parenthesization Problem Dynamic Programming	Largest rectangular sub-matrix whose sum is 0 Dynamic Programming	Largest area rectangular sub-matrix with equal number of 1’s and 0’s [ IMP ] Dynamic Programming	Maximum sum rectangle in a 2D matrix Dynamic Programming	Maximum profit by buying and selling a share at most k times Dynamic Programming	Find if a string is interleaved of two other strings Dynamic Programming	Maximum Length of Pair Chain
+ 	62 Mobile Numeric Keypad Problem [ IMP ]
+ 	63 Boolean Parenthesization Problem
+ 	64 Largest rectangular sub-matrix whose sum is 0
+ 	65 Largest area rectangular sub-matrix with equal number of 1’s and 0’s [ IMP ]
+ 	66 Maximum sum rectangle in a 2D matrix
+ 	67 Maximum profit by buying and selling a share at most k times 68 Find if a string is interleaved of two other strings 69 Maximum Length of Pair Chain

 Bit Manipulation